Need-to-knows about the 2020 Census:

-- A count of every person living in the U.S. as of April 1, 2020
+- It is a count of every person living in the U.S. as of April 1, 2020

 - The U.S. Constitution requires a census every 10 years.

-- This year, there will be 3 ways to respond to the 2020 Census – online, by phone, or request a hardcopy
+- This year, there will be 3 ways to respond to the 2020 Census – online, by phone, or by paper questionnaire.

 The information recorded in the decennial census is used for the following things: